LISTEN IN YOUR CAR or ON YOUR HEADPHONES

 Hey, it’s Marina, the trader chick, and today I’ve got a question for you.
 Do you know the difference between trading and investing?
 Some people actually don’t.
 So today, my goal is to simplify that for you, for you to fully understand the difference and decide if you want to be a day trader or an investor, or you can be both.
 But if you know the difference, you’ll at least know to apply a different strategy.
 So let’s begin.

 But first, remember, subscribe below, and I want to hear from you.
 Let me know.
-Do you know what the differences between trading and investing?
+Do you know the differences between trading and investing?
 And even better, which one are you?
 So comment below and remember, subscribe and hit that notification button and let’s be going.
 All right.
 It’s Marina, The Trader Chick here to simplify your day trading.
-OK, so what in the world is day trading, and why is it not investing?
+OK, so what in the world is day-trading, and why is it not investing?
 So this is really, really important.

 I get a lot of people will say to me, “oh, I want to learn how to invest”.
 Meanwhile, I’m mainly a day trader, so I want to really give you, like, the real difference so that you guys understand and can apply it to what is best for you.
 So day trading is completely unlike investing.
 And the number one reason is you do not, you do not want to diversify when you are investing.
 You have a portfolio with a lot of diversification.